csc-training/csc-env-eff/_hands-on/throughput/gaussian_hq.md

 {:start="5"}
 5. The output should reveal that the failed task ID 9 is associated with job 7787.
-Check the log of the failed job with.
+Check the log of the failed job with:

 ```bash
 tail output/7787/7787.log